Category: CCF Page

 4. Please note: Joseph Tauber Scholarship Program applicants who have already submitted the 2025–2026 JTSP Official Application and College Release Form, the IRS Form W-4 (2025) and/or the 2025–2026 FSS for the 2025-2026 JTSP do not need to submit duplicate documents for the 2025–2026 NGRN Program.

-Within 14 days from the date of the Fund’s email request
+Within 14 days of the date of the Fund’s email request

 • 2025–2026 NGRN College Verification Form completed by a college official.

-• Please note: The Scholarship Program directly contacts the applicant’s nursing program using the information the applicant provided on the NGRN application.
+• Please note: The Scholarship Program directly contacts the applicant’s nursing program using the information the applicant provides on the NGRN application.

-Within 90 days from the date of a review class for the NCLEX
+Within 90 days of the date of an NCLEX review class

-• Proof of payment for a review class for the NCLEX, such as a receipt or an invoice.
+• Proof of payment for an NCLEX review class, such as a receipt or an invoice

 • Please note: The proof of payment must include the vendor name, the payment date, the payment total and the student’s name.